Courses / Degree Requirements for the PhD in Physiology & Health

-To graduate with a PhD in Physiology, students must successfully complete:
+To graduate with a PhD in Physiology & Health, students must successfully complete:

 - All general requirements for a PhD degree

-- Core curriculum, elective courses, qualifying exam, dissertation proposal, and dissertation research as follows:
+- Core curriculum, qualifying exam, dissertation proposal, and dissertation research as follows:

 Students will learn study designs most applicable to evidence-based integrative medicine and biomedical research.
 These include prospective vs retrospective studies, observational vs experimental studies, case-control, cross-sectional, cohort, quasi-randomized trials, randomized controlled trials, pragmatic clinical trials, systematic reviews, meta-analysis, and whole systems research.
 Particular emphasis will be placed on understanding each design in terms of internal and external threats to validity and how to choose an appropriate research design for a corresponding research question.
 Students will gain practice in critically reviewing biomedical research literature.
 Students will work on a research project throughout the course and submit a written paper at its conclusion.
 (4 credits)